api3dao/vitepress-docs/docs/reference/ois/next/processing.md

 The payload argument for post-processing is an object with the following
 properties:

-- `apiCallResponse` - The response of the underlying data provider API call.
+- `response` - The response of the underlying data provider API call.
+In case of Airnode skipping API call, the `response` contains the output of pre-processing snippet.
-- `endpointParameters` - The endpoint parameters with the exception of reserved parameters.
+- `endpointParameters` - The raw (not pre-processed) endpoint parameters with the exception of reserved parameters.
 For example, if there was a parameter named `myParameter` defined in the `endpoints[n].parameters` array, its value could be accessed using `endpointParameters.myParameter` within pre-processing snippet.

 The output of the post-processing snippet is an object with the following
 properties:

-- `apiCallResponse` - The post-processed API call response.
+- `response` - The post-processed API call response (or post-processed result of pre-processing in case of skipping an API call).
 This is used to encode the response values defined by reserved parameters.
 - `timestamp` - (Optional) The timestamp of the API call response.
 Use this if you want Airnode to use a specific timestamp (instead of a current time at request processing) when using the [signed data